MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-card-visual-new-format-settings.md

 ms.topic: how-to
 ms.date: 09/27/2024
 LocalizationGroup: Visualizations
-#customer intent: As a Power BI user, I want to understand and learn about all the available Format settings for the (new) card visual so that I can effectively and more easily format card visuals in Power BI Desktop.
+#customer intent: As a Power BI user, I want to understand and learn about all the available Format settings for the (new) Card visual so that I can effectively and more easily format (new) Card visuals in Power BI Desktop.
 ---

 # (new) Card visual format settings